 |The event was a huge success.
 The weather co-operated and by the end of the first two hours over one thousand people had paid $5 each to view the trucks.
 The list of trucks included an Orchard Park fire truck, an Orchard Park police cruiser, a United Materials pink concrete mixer, Rusiniak's Recovery Service sent a huge tow truck, a new NFTA metro bus, a semi-tractor trailer truck, the Buffalo Public Library book mobile, two motor homes, a Dave's Express Delivery box truck, a high railer and a Tom Greenauer Development dump truck.
 Also on displayed were three antique trucks a child's pedal truck and three food trucks provided a choice of good things to eat.|

 Along with Senator Jacobs, the Orchard Park Town Supervisor Patrick Keem and Village of Orchard Park Mayor Jo Ann Litwin Clinton joined us to celebrate the grant award.
 Our Depot Committee Co-Chairman Jim Slominski accepted the ceremonial check on behalf of the Society.
-Jim also expressed his thanks to Orchard Park Village Trustee Fran Hogenkamp for his active support of the depot.
+Jim also expressed his upmost thanks to Orchard Park Village Trustee Fran Hogenkamp for his active support of the depot.
 Fran has been a great benefactor to the depot and the major fundraising arm of the depot committee.
-Fran initially contacted the Senator's office to get the ball rolling for this grant.
+Fran has donated $50,000 towards the project himself and is working hard to secure the rest of the funding required.
+He currently has pledges for an additional $40,000 in support of the restoration.
+It also was Fran who initially contacted Senator Jacobs office to get the ball rolling for this grant.

 Web Site Hosting by TRAIN WEB

 The WNYRHS, Inc. P.O.
 Box 416, Buffalo, NY.
 14231-0416 is an independent organization and has no affiliation with any other local or national group.